mdsanima/dotfiles/README.md

 contains template files that can be used for other repositories, such as _GitHub Actions Workflow_, _Dependabot_, _Labeler_, or other commonly used dotfiles.

+> [!CAUTION]
+>
+> The installation script and the library or others dotfiles in this repository
+> is still work in progress and subject to change.
+I still need to think about
+> the configuration, and for now this is a base code.

+You can use this code with restriction for now.
+A better code for the dotfiles and more configuration will be available here soon.

+## Install

+Instructions for installing the dotfiles configuration.
+First, clone this repository, then run the installation script for your operating system.

 > [!NOTE]
 >
 > Ensure that you have [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/)
 > installed on your operating system.

-## Installing

-Instructions for installing the dotfiles configuration.
-First, clone this repository, then run the installation script for your operating system.
-The installation script is still work in progress.
+Select your system and run the installation script described below.

 ### Linux